hipsleek/Heifer/README.md

 ## Reproduce Table 1

-There are **eight** examples shown in Table 1, where each example has a reference for its implementation in the paper, either in the main text or in the appendix.
+Table 1 shows eight examples, each referencing its implementation in the paper, either in the main text or the appendix.

 As an example, to verify the first example, when running the following
 command:
 ```
 dune exec parsing/hip.exe src/demo/1_State_Monad.ml
 ```

 the terminal eventually shows the following:
 ```
 ========== FINAL SUMMARY ==========